Medical School / Health Professions

 - 2 semesters of Physics with lab (at SU, calculus is a pre-requisite for taking physics)

-- 1 semester of Biochemistry (required for UT Health Science Center at San Antonio and Texas Tech, recommended elsewhere)
+- 1 semester of Biochemistry (required for UT Health Science Center at San Antonio, Texas A&M Health Science Center and Texas Tech, recommended elsewhere)

 Some medical schools also require additional courses in calculus, comparative morphology, and quantitative analysis; others do not accept AP credits for prerequisite course work.
+Beginning for 2015 MCAT takers, behavioral sciences questions will also be included in the exam.
+Although medical schools may not currently require these courses, they may be helpful in preparing for the MCAT.
 Always check with the medical schools in which you are interested early in your undergraduate career for exact entrance requirements.

 What is the MCAT and when should I take it?